LunarEngineer/themodelshop/docs/filecabinet.md

 This function either creates an Apache Flight server, or connects to one, depending on the port.

-It also sets the accessors appropriately, meaning that gets and puts are invisibly different.u
+It also sets the accessors appropriately, meaning that gets and puts are invisibly different.

-### query(obj)
+### query(self,ticket=None,**queryArgs)

-This returns a metadata dataset of all items available in the filing cabinet, including ticket numbers.
-This also allows for passing 'return type' to overload the desired property return (i.e. the accessor function, or file location, or statistical property.
-This shares API with the PyArrow query engine in order to filter data as desired.)
+By default, with no additional parameters passed, this returns a metadata dataset of all items available in the filing cabinet, including ticket numbers.

+Passing a ticket number will, instead, retrieve

 ### get(ticket)